anaalta/CV/README.md

 This skill helped me deliver actionable research and document strategy.
 My quantitative tech skills are in R, R Studio, SPSS and STATA, with intermediate knowledge of Tableau for visualization.
 Here's a sample of my quant research, looking at the impact of Airbnb on local labour markets in the hotel industry in Germany: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2874861

 #### Project management
 I developed my PM skills within non-profits, contributing to projects from inception and fundraising to final delivery.
-In my view, regular team meetings and constant monitoring and evaluation both internally and with stakeholders are key to successul delivery.
+In my view, regular team meetings and constant monitoring and evaluation both internally and with stakeholders are key to successful delivery.
 As a PM, I lead teams of up to 10 people, I managed relationships with international donors and partners and kept things within the budget.

 #### Training and facilitating
 I co-designed training courses and workshops to help build capacity for non-profits.
-Topics: project management, fundrasing, community organizing, EU funds accession.
+Topics: project management, fundraising, community organizing, EU funds accession.

 #### Partnership building
 Working in networks of NGOs meant that I had to identify and recruit new members, maintain relations with the existing ones and constantly improve the services delivered to them, find new partnerships and alliances.